FAQ¶

 Possible reasons for this issue:

-- The user's browser does not support error capturing (very rare).
+- The browser used by the user does not support error capturing (very rare).

-- The script file is loaded cross-origin into the page.
+- The script file is loaded across domains.

-For cases where the user's browser does not support error capturing, there is nothing we can do; here we focus on solving the issue of cross-origin script errors not being collected.
+For cases where the user's browser does not support it, there is nothing we can do; here we mainly address the reasons and solutions for cross-domain script errors not being collected.

 In general, script files are loaded using <script>

 tags.
-For same-origin scripts, when using the browser's GlobalEventHandlers API
+For same-origin scripts, when an error occurs, using the browser's GlobalEventHandlers API

-, the collected error information includes detailed error information.
-However, for cross-origin scripts, the collected error information only contains the text Script error.
+will collect detailed error information.
+When different-origin scripts encounter errors, the collected error information only contains the text Script error.

-This is controlled by the browser's same-origin policy and is normal behavior.
-For non-same-origin scripts, we need to perform Cross-Origin Resource Sharing (CORS) operations.
+This is controlled by the browser's same-origin policy and is normal.
+For non-same-origin scripts, we only need to perform Cross-Origin Resource Sharing (also known as HTTP Access Control / CORS).

 Solution:

-Add the following header when serving static files on the server:
+Add Header when outputting static files on the server:

 to the <script>